esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 llm = ChatOllama(model=llama3.1:8b, temperature=0)
 ```

-Now that the model is set up, it can be prompted - ask it a question.
+Now that the model is set up, it can be invoked - ask it a question.

 ```python
 question = "When was the moon landing?"